scroll-tech/reth/claude/grafana-dashboard-sync-instructions.md

 This script will:
 - Use upstream dashboards as the base structure
-- Add K8s variables (env, pod, service) to all dashboards
+- Add K8s variables (env, service) to all dashboards - NO pod variable
-- Transform all PromQL queries to use K8s label selectors
+- Transform all PromQL queries to use service-only label selectors
 - Preserve Scroll UIDs
 - Save updated dashboards to `etc/grafana/scroll/`